msoap/go-carpet/README.md

         -summary - only show summary for each file -version - get version

-For view in less, use `-R` option:
+For view coverage in less, use `-R` option:

     go-carpet | less -R